Stonewood Center: History

-In 2021 It was announced Sears was closing its anchor store at the mall as a plan to close more stores, the store closed on November 14, 2021, leaving the mall its first vacant anchor.
-Also in 2021 Photos went viral of an abandoned drained pool underneath the mall.
+In 2021, It was announced Sears was closing its anchor store at the mall as a plan to close more stores, the store closed on November 14, 2021, leaving the mall its first vacant anchor.
+Also in 2021, photos went viral of an abandoned drained pool underneath the mall.
 The pool used to be a part of the "Nautilus Gym" from when the mall was still outdoors which also had a sauna and restrooms.
 Then when the mall was enclosed the whole underground gym section was mostly "honeycombed" from the rest of the enclosed mall.
 The pool has sat abandoned since with few people having access to it.
 The abandoned pool is located under the management office by the Macy's.

-In 2022 the mall received a renovation to the mall entrances and welcome signs from the parking lot.
+In 2022, the mall received a renovation to its mall entrances and welcome signs from the parking lot.

-In 2024 Round 1 Submitted conceptual plans to turn the old Sears anchor into a Round 1 family-friendly bowling and arcade center.
+In 2024, Round 1 submitted conceptual plans to turn the old Sears anchor into a Round 1 family-friendly bowling and arcade center.

-As of 2025, the mall is at around 87% occupancy which includes vacant spaces only accessible from the outside.

-In July it was announced some of the mall interior and food court would be renovated to a more modern look like other Macerich malls in the area.
-In July Construction started on gutting the old Sears anchor building to turn it into a Round 1.
+In 2025, it was announced that parts of the mall interior and food court would be renovated to give a more modern aesthetic.
+Construction would also start on gutting the old Sears building for a Round 1.

+As of 2026, the mall is at around 90% occupancy which includes vacant spaces only accessible from the outside.

+Transit

+Stonewood Center is accessible through a variety of regional and local transit options, including LA Metro lines 111, 115, 117, 120, 127, 265, and 266.
+The Downey LINK shuttle provides specialized local service with multiple routes stopping directly at or near the mall's perimeter.
+For those utilizing the Metro C Line, the Norwalk Station & Lakewood Blvd Station serve as a primary connection point for transferring to buses headed toward the shopping center.
+Additionally, the mall serves as a regional stop for FlixBus, with its boarding area conveniently located near the southeast entrance.

 Legacy

 The mall has been a retail hotspot for Downey and surrounding areas for decades since the mall was built.
 From having stores like WT Grant & Woolworth in the 60's to having stores like KB Toys, Sam Goody & Waldenbooks in the 90's and having stores like Hot topic, H&M & Bath & Body works in the present day.

-Today some of its 60's architecture can still be seen with the JCPenney anchor and vacant sears.
-The mall also has some 90's architecture from the 1990 renovation like the marble entrances to anchors JCPenney & Macy's from inside the mall & in the exterior of the mall entrances.
+Today some of its '60s architecture can still be seen with the JCPenney anchor and vacant Sears.
+The mall also has some '90s architecture from the 1990 renovation, such as the marble entrances to JCPenney & Macy's from inside the mall & in the exterior of the mall entrances.